-A notable distinction between our result and theory of methods like Distributed Compressed Gradient Descent \citep{khirirat2018distributed} lies in the second convergence term of Theorem \ref{thm:distributed_ncvx}.
-Instead of relying on the variance of local gradients at the optimum, given by $\delta^2 = \frac{1}{n} \sum_{i=1}^n \|\nabla f_i (x^\star)\|^2$, our result depends on the average difference between the lower bounds of global and local losses: $\tf^{\inf} - f^{\inf}_i$.
-This term can be interpreted as a measure of heterogeneity within a distributed setting \citep{khaled2020tighter}.
+A notable distinction between our result and the theory of methods like Distributed Compressed Gradient Descent \citep{khirirat2018distributed} lies in the second convergence term of Theorem \ref{thm:distributed_ncvx}.
+Instead of relying on the variance of local gradients at the optimum, given by $\delta^2 = \frac{1}{n} \sum_{i=1}^n \|\nabla f_i (x^\star)\|^2$, our result depends on the average difference between the lower bounds of the global and local losses: $\tf^{\inf} - f^{\inf}_i$.
+This term measures heterogeneity within a distributed setting \citep{khaled2020tighter}.
 Furthermore, our findings may provide a better explanation of the empirical efficacy of distributed methods.
-Namely, $\delta^2$ is less likely to be equal to zero, unlike our term, which can be very small in the case of over-parameterized models driving local losses to zero.
+Namely, $\delta^2$ is less likely to be equal to zero, unlike our term, which can be very small when models are over-parameterized, allowing local losses to be minimized to zero.

-\cite{yuan2022distributed} analyzed convergence of Independent Subnetwork Training in their original work using the framework of \cite{khaled2019gradient}.
+\citet{yuan2022distributed} analyzed convergence of Independent Subnetwork Training in their original work using the framework of \citet{khaled2019gradient}.
 Their analysis was performed in the single-node setting and required additional assumptions on the gradient estimator, which were recently shown to be problematic \citep{shulgin2023towards}.
-In federated setting \cite{zhou2022convergence} suggested a method that combines model pruning with local compressed Gradient Descent steps.
-They provided non-convex convergence analysis relying on bounded stochastic gradient assumption, which results in \say{pathological} bounds \citep{khaled2020tighter} for heterogeneous distributed case.
+In a federated setting, \citet{zhou2022convergence} suggested a method that combines model pruning with local compressed Gradient Descent steps.
+They provided non-convex convergence analysis relying on bounded stochastic gradient assumption, which results in \say{pathological} bounds \citep{khaled2020tighter} for a heterogeneous distributed case.